Moesif/moesif-rack/README.md

 #### mask_data

 Optional.
-A Proc that makes an event_model and masks any fields before sending to Moesif.
-Expect return event_model.
+A Proc that takes event_model as an argument and returns event_model.
+With mask_data, you can make modifications to headers or body of the event before it is sent to Moesif.

 ```ruby